gpadolina/DeepLearning-notes/DeepLearning/Deep learning for Text and Sequences.md

 To instantiate a bidirectional RNN in Keras, you use the *Bidirectional* layer, which takes as its first argument a recurrent layer instance. *Bidirectional* creates a second, separate instance of this recurrent layer and uses one instance for processing the input sequences in chronological order and the other instance for processing the input sequences in reversed order.

+This performs about as well as the regular GRU layer.
+It's easy to understand why: all the predictive capacity must come from the chronological haf of the network, because the antichronological half is known to be severely underperforming on this task.

+As always, deep learning is more an art than a science.
+We can provide guidelines that suggest what is likely to work or not work on a given problem, but, ultimately, every problem is unique; you'll have to evaluate different strategies empirically.
+There is currently no theory that will tell you in advance precisely what you should do to optimally solved a problem.
+You must iterate.